zzmic/punched-card-reader/README.md

 - ***TODO(zzmic):*** Decide which testing framework to use and provide instructions on how to run the tests.
 Alternatively, we may not use a testing framework at all and instead implement unit tests in `.ino` files that can be compiled and uploaded to the Arduino board.

 ## Verification with Dafny
-The punched card reader's core logic is formally verified at the algorithmic level using [Dafny](https://dafny.org).
-The Dafny files are located in the `dafny/` directory.
+The Dafny files in the `dafny/` directory *aim* to formally verify, at the algorithmic level, the correctness of the core logic of the punched card reader using [the Dafny programming and verification language](https://dafny.org).
+They do not directly interact with the Arduino hardware or the Arduino framework; instead, they focus solely on verifying the algorithms and data structures used in the punched card reader.
+Due to time constraints, the Dafny files might not cover every aspect of the punched card reader's functionality (i.e., we do *not* claim full verification of the entire system), but they still serve as a useful tool for spotting potential issues we might encounter during system design, specification, and implementation.

-To verify the Dafny files, ensure that [the Dafny binary build or the VSCode extension for Dafny (Dafny VSCode)](https://dafny.org/latest/Installation) is installed.
+To verify the Dafny programs, ensure that [the Dafny binary build or the VSCode extension for Dafny (Dafny VSCode)](https://dafny.org/latest/Installation) is installed.
 If using the command line, run the following command from the project's root directory:
 ```bash
 dafny verify dafny/*